GovAlta/adsp-monorepo/docs/tutorials/form-service/introduction.md

 The \_Form Service provides a means to build, deploy, and secure forms for data collection.
 It uses [jsonforms](https://jsonforms.io/) as the underlying technology, which in itself was integrated with GoA's design systems' React library.
 The result is the capability to quickly build, review, and deploy forms for public consumption.

-On its own, the _Form Service_ can be a huge time saver when it comes to developing GoA applications, but used in conjunction with ADSP's _Form_ and _Task_ Applications it takes on a life of its own.
-A form can be immediately available to your end-users through the ADSP Form App, and can be reviewed and dispositioned through the ADSP Task App.
+On its own, the _Form Service_ can be a huge time saver when it comes to developing GoA applications, but used in conjunction with ADSP's _Form App_ and _Task App_ it takes on a life of its own.
+A form can be immediately available to your end-users through the ADSP [Form App](/adsp-monorepo/tutorials/form-service/form-app.html), and can be reviewed and dispositioned through the ADSP [Task App](/adsp-monorepo/tutorials/task-service/task-app.html).
+All of that without any coding!

 ### Building

-Jsonforms provides a declarative means for creating new forms.
+Jsonforms provides a declarative means for creating new form definitions.
 Developers provide a JSON-schema to describe the data to be collected, and a UI-schema to describe what the form will look like.
-This can be done using the ADSP's [Form Editor](/adsp-monorepo/tutorials/form-service/building-a-form.html).
+This can be done most easily using ADSP's [Form Editor](/adsp-monorepo/tutorials/form-service/building-forms.html).
+The form definitions are stored in the ADSP database and can be accessed through [its APIs](https://api.adsp-uat.alberta.ca/autotest/?urls.primaryName=Form%20service#).

 ### Embedding a Form in an Application